 In June 2007, City Council unanimously endorsed its Climate Change, Clean Air and Sustainable Energy Action Plan.
 This plan included a recommendation to "request the Board of Health to develop a proposed reporting program for the use and release of toxic air contaminants and explore the reporting of greenhouse gas emissions."
+The plan also included recommendations to support the greening of local businesses and industry.

-Most recently, the Board of Health recommended at its July 9, 2007 meeting that the MOH consult with the City Solicitor and key stakeholders and report in spring 2008 on a proposed bylaw that would require facilities to report to the City on the use and emissions of specified substances of priority health concern.
+The Board of Health recommended at its July 9, 2007 meeting that the MOH consult with the City Solicitor and key stakeholders and report on a proposed bylaw that would require facilities to report to the City on the use and emissions of specified substances of priority health concern.